matt2ology/obsidian-technical-notes/3-permanent-notes-🧲/AndroidManifest.xml.md

 behave/function (e.g. what the app can do depending on the given permission settings).

 It is located at the root of the project's directory: `app | manifests | AndroidManifest.xml`

+It lists all the components and permissions the app uses.

+Starting the app from the launcher, it also provides the entry points into your app.